 “Hide the crystalware!?”
 Art wondered, in mock horror, “But what kind of message about the neighborhood will that deliver?”

-the right kind of people that this is a safe neighborhood again.
+“Now, Artie, don't start playing games with me.
+You know perfectly well what I meant.
+We have to convince the right kind of people that this is a safe neighborhood again.
 Then the neighborhood will really start getting safe!”

 Still shaking his head and clucking, Art unlocked the mother-in-law unit, set down the crystalware, and started rooting around the dilapidated kitchen to find a pile of stored goods that he could hide the crystal box behind.